-NEW GATHER COMPREHENSIVE HYMNALS ARE COMING
+NEW GATHER COMPREHENSIVE HYMNALS ARE HERE!

-with these books.
+The Blue Gather Hymnal Books are now placed in each pew.
 We are asking for memorial donations to cover the costs of these books ($15.00).
 A memorial plate will be

 placed in the hymnals remembering our parishioners loved ones who have gone before us.
 Please send your donation to the St.

 William Parish Center, 4108 West Eighth Street, Cincinnati, OH 45205, or drop it in the collection basket along with the coupon,

 below.
 Please note: Many of you donated for the St. Michael Hymnals that were placed in the pews last fall.
 Your donations will

 carry over to the new Gather Comprehensive hymnals.